krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Semantics are, of course, crucial in _interpreting_ the inferences one draws
 using the machinery of the calculus.

+> When we refer to a "system" in the presence calculus we are explicitly
+> defining
-When we refer to a "system" in the presence calculus we are explicitly defining it as an _evolving_ set of presence assertions—i.e., the "system" is what we can assert about a domain using presence assertions at a given time.
+> it as an _evolving_ set of presence assertions—i.e., the "system"
+> is what we can assert about a domain using presence assertions at a given
+> time.

 In summary, this is what we refer to as a "system of presences" - a time-indexed collection of presence assertions derived from an underlying set of path dependent element-boundary signals.

-What we choose to model fundamentally shapes the system we are able to reason about—and the presence calculus provides a powerful foundation for doing so.

 ## Co-Presence and the Presence Invariant

-In the last section, we introduced systems of presences as collections of presence assertions, which are derived from observable signals.

-Figure 5 illustrates an example of such a system, where we focus on the subset of presences defined over a *shared observation interval*.
+Figure 5 illustrates an example of a system of presences, where we focus on the subset of presences observed over a *common interval*.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/presence_invariant_continuous.png" width="600px" />
   <div style="font-size: 0.9em; color: #555; margin-top: 1em; margin-bottom: 1em;">
-    Figure 5: The Presence Invariant
+    Figure 5: Co-Presence and The Presence Invariant
   </div>
 </div>